 Matthew Sorensen, DPM, FACFAS

-The foundation of my patient care begins with compassion and a desire to engage the emotional, mental, and physical state patients are experiencing at the time they seek care.
-I know that each patient is much more than their foot or ankle problem; they have a life and a lifestyle impeded by their specific injury or condition.
-Understanding a patient’s background and goals for recovery helps me as a caregiver to better ensure patients feel heard and remain active participants in their treatment plan.
+Dr. Matthew Sorensen, DPM, is a dedicated foot and ankle podiatric surgeon who serves as a provider at OrthoIllinois, a division of OrthoMidwest.
+His patient care philosophy is rooted in compassion and a commitment to engaging with the emotional, mental, and physical states of his patients at the time they seek care.
+Dr. Sorensen recognizes that each patient is more than their foot or ankle problem; they have unique lives and lifestyles that may be impeded by injury or condition.
+He believes that understanding a patient’s background and recovery goals is essential to ensuring that patients feel heard and remain active participants in their treatment plans.

 BACHELOR’S DEGREE Bethel University